CanDIG/htsget_app/README.md

 # Htsget Application

-Htsget API implementation that is based on the [Htsget retrieval API specifications](http://samtools.github.io/hts-specs/htsget.html)
+Htsget API implementation that is based on the [Htsget retrieval API specifications](http://samtools.github.io/hts-specs/htsget.html).
+Endpoints include /reads, /variants, and /data, where reads and variants are to request slices of URIs of a variant or read file, and /data is to return the file slices themselves.
+File storage and retrieval are implemented with two configurable options: SQLite, and DRS + MINIO.

 ## Stack
 - [Connexion](https://github.com/zalando/connexion) for implementing the API